 Prerequisite: Admission to Graduate Program in Department, advanced standing, permission of advisor.
+Also offered as SCHC 8999.

 PSYC 9710 Social Psychology in Educational Contexts

 Prerequisite: Approval of Doctoral Program Coordinator.
 An intensive scientific study of how our thoughts, feelings, and behaviors are influenced by the actual, imagined, or implied presence of others.
 Various theoretical and applied approaches of social psychology will address the educational context.